python-telegram-bot/ptbcontrib/ptbcontrib/ptb_jobstores/README.md

 # Adapter for persisting telegram.ext.Jobs

-Provides an adapter for the `SQLAlchemyJobStore` class from APScheduler package, that enables persisting jobs of type `telegram.ext.Job` using standart APScheduler mechanics.
-Note, that this is only working on `python-telegram-bot>=20.0`, which uses `apscheduler<4.0,>=3.6.3`
+Provides an adapter for the `SQLAlchemyJobStore` and `MongoDBJobStore` class from APScheduler package as an example, that enables persisting jobs of type `telegram.ext.Job` using standart APScheduler mechanics.
+Note, that this is only working on `python-telegram-bot~=20.0`, which uses `apscheduler<4.0,>=3.6.3`

 ## The problem